We catch up with the Idlewild frontman to find out why he finds Edinburgh so inspiring.

 [Image: The Bow Bar Twitter]

 The Bow Bar’s Gantry (rescued from an old Church)is stuffed full of Malt Whisky, with over 280 Whiskies forming a tempting display.
 Single Cask Whiskies, Whiskies with a variety of finishes, and newly released Whiskies are frequently featured, but old favourites are always included.
-In the tradition of great Scottish free houses, the ambience is cosy and informal, as the ‘Good Pub Guide’ found when they voted The Bow Bar ‘Whisky Bar of the Year’ in 2012.
+In the tradition of great Scottish free houses, the ambience is cosy and informal, and it's not hard to see why the Bow Bar was named 'Best Pub in Scotland' in 2017 at the AA's Hospitality Awards.

 We love: The warm and relaxed atmosphere.
 You may even see a dog curled up by the stove!